STEPHEN HEMELT — Jingle All The Way to fun with the Museum of the Gulf Coast - Port Arthur News

 Delagarza, who wears many hats for the museum, is the education, tour and volunteer coordinator, tasked with helping lead an event that is safe and fun.

 The museum’s Oct.
 31 festival was held completely outdoors with all vendors and organizations socially distanced.
-Mask were required, and there was plenty of available hand sanitizer.
+Masks were required, and there was plenty of available hand sanitizer.

 This month’s family fun is themed “Jingle All The Way” and comes with many entertainment options, including: